MicrosoftDocs/azure-docs/articles/active-directory/saas-apps/coralogix-tutorial.md

 ### Create Coralogix test user

 In this section, you create a user called Britta Simon in Coralogix.
 Work with the [Coralogix support team](mailto:info@coralogix.com) to add the users in the Coralogix platform.
-You must be create and activate users before you use single sign-on.
+You must create and activate users before you use single sign-on.

 ### Test single sign-on

 In this section, you test your Azure AD single sign-on configuration by using the MyApps portal.

-When you select the Coralogix tile in the MyApps portal, you should be automatically signed in to Coralogix.
+When you select the Coralogix tile in the [MyApps portal](https://docs.microsoft.com/azure/active-directory/active-directory-saas-access-panel-introduction), you should be automatically signed in to Coralogix.
 For more information about the MyApps portal, see [What is the MyApps portal?](https://docs.microsoft.com/azure/active-directory/active-directory-saas-access-panel-introduction).

 ## Additional resources